-Lane Keeping Aid is active within the speed range 65-200 km/h (40-125 mph) on roads with clearly visible side lines.
+Lane Keeping Aid is active within the speed range 65-200 km/h on roads with clearly visible side lines.
 The function is temporarily deactivated on narrow roads with less than 2.6 metres between the lane side lines.

-Press the centre console's button to activate or deactivate the function.
-The button's lamp illuminates when the function is switched on.
+Press the button in the centre console to activate or deactivate the function.
+An illuminated lamp in the button shows when the function is switched on.

 Some combinations of the selected equipment leave no vacant space for an On/Off button in the centre console - in which case, the function is instead operated in the car's menu system MY CAR (p.
-113).
+108).
 Here, proceed as follows: